About the Delaware Water Gap

-There are various routes from the recreation area to Dutch country.
-A fairly direct route would be to take Interstate 80 west from Delaware Water Gap PA 6 miles to Exit 304, signed as "Route 209 to Route 33 South."
+There are various routes from the recreation area to Pennsylvania Dutch country.
+A fairly direct route would be to take Interstate 80 west from Delaware Water Gap PA 6 miles to Exit 304, signed as Route 209 to Route 33 South.
 Stay on Route 33 (not Route 209) 23 miles south to Interstate 78 at Hellertown PA.
 Take 78 west 42 miles to Route 61 south, and Route 61 south 12 miles to Route 222 west.
 In 15 miles Route 222 reaches Route 322 to Ephrata Cloister (See below), at the northeast edge of Dutch country.

 State Parks and Historic Sites in the Area